robinbb/blog/src/hugo/content/blog/engagement-for-software-teams.md

 ---
 title: "Employee Engagement for Software Teams"
 description: >-
-  A primer on the concept of employee engagement for new managers of software teams
+  A primer employee engagement for new managers
 date: "2020-08-02"
 draft: false
 tags:
 - leadership
 - engagement
 - primer
 ---

 Engagement is the emotional commitment of an employee to the company;